webonyx/graphql-php/docs/type-system/interfaces.md

 ```

 In this case field definitions are created only once (as a part of Interface Type) and then
 re-used by all interface implementors.
-It can save several microseconds and memory + ensures that
+It can save several microseconds and kilobytes + ensures that
 field definitions of Interface and implementors are always in sync.

 Yet it creates a problem with resolution of such fields.
 There are two ways how shared fields could